 There’s much to learn when it comes to understanding the Pacific Islander communities, histories, and cultures.
 We gathered some resources below to help educate yourself and share with others.

-Apicha CHC is an LGBTQIA+ inclusive community health center in New York City that provides a variety of culturally competent health care services.
+Apicha is an LGBTQIA+ inclusive community health center in New York City that provides a variety of culturally competent health care services.
 We offer primary care, HIV specialty care, transgender primary care, sexual health services, behavioral health services as well as community education programs that are tailored to serve the LGBTQ+ community.
 We welcome and provide a safe space for everyone.